Local Models (GGUF)

 contenox model show my-model # print registry details as JSON

-contenox model rm my-model # remove a user-added entry
+contenox model remove my-model # remove a user-added entry

 Curated entries (tiny, qwen3-4b, etc.) cannot be removed — they are embedded in the binary.